Blog | Personal Finance

 More than likely, you’ve heard of Bernie Madoff, the head of the largest Ponzi scheme in recorded history.
 If not, you’d better read up on him.

 Madoff was sentenced to life in jail for his Ponzi scheme, where he eventually died at 82 years of age in April of 2021.
-He pleaded guilty to defrauding investors of $65 billion, obliterating many people’s investments, life savings, retirement plans, hopes and dreams.
+He pleaded guilty to defrauding investors of $65 billion, obliterating many people’s investments, life savings, retirement plans, along with their hopes and dreams.
 While making himself very rich, he destroyed his client’s lives.

 What is a Ponzi scheme?

 While most people have heard of Madoff, only a few people actually know what a Ponzi scheme is.
 This is a big problem.
-Due to this lack of financial education, millions unwittingly have their pockets picked in legal and illegal Ponzi (Pyramid) schemes.
+Due to this lack of financial education, millions unwittingly have their pockets picked in legal and illegal Ponzi (pyramid) schemes.
 In other words, while people may feel sorry for Madoff’s victims, or scoff at them for being rich people who lost money, many fail to realize they are currently being scammed in the same manner.

 Here’s a brief history of Ponzi schemes, named after Charles Ponzi, an Italian immigrant to America who found an ingenious way to make money.